haritha2397/Tomcat-project/README.md

-I will upadte the Readme File
+I will update the Readme File
+I am using the automation git to jenkins.